Kingston ᛫ January 29 – February 4, 2018

 Jamaica | 0 comments

 From Southfield, I took three different transportations to reach Kingston.
-First, a route taxi to Junction, then another one to Mandeville and from there a bus to Kingston.
+First, a route taxi to Junction, then another one to Mandeville, and from there a bus to Kingston.
 This journey took about 3.5 hours and cost in total J$ 950 (6 €/US$ 7.5).
 When I arrived, I took another taxi to Halfway Tree, the part of town where I met my Couchsurfing host.
 He was actually British Jamaican, very friendly and there was also another couchsurfer from Sweden staying with him.

 Rasta girl and Bob Marley statue at museum in Kingston, Jamaica